drpetersonfernandes/SimpleLauncher/README.md

 <br>

-If you want to use MAME to launch Software List Roms (or MESS Roms) you should put the name of the system in the EmulatorParameters `<EmulatorParameters>gx4000 -cart</EmulatorParameters>` just like the example below.<br>
+If you want to use MAME to launch Software List Roms (Legacy MESS Roms), you should include the name of the system in the EmulatorParameters like this: `<EmulatorParameters>gx4000 -cart</EmulatorParameters>`, as shown in the example below.<br>
-For this to work you need to follow the patterns found in folder .\MAME\hash\\.
-You can found a list of XML files inside this folder that represent all the systems that MAME can emulate.
+For this to work, you need to follow the patterns found in the folder `.\MAME\hash\`.
+Inside this folder, you can find a list of XML files representing all the systems that MAME can emulate.
 Use the XML filename of the chosen system in the EmulatorParameters.<br><br>

 ```xml
 <SystemConfig>